 Because calf tightness is caused by weak calves, strengthening these muscles can help alleviate stiffness by addressing the underlying issue.
 As Whitley puts it, unless your calf tightness is caused by overtraining, “doing some strengthening exercises tends to be the lowest hanging fruit.”

 Here are calf-strengthening exercises Whitley and Bui recommend.
-Bonus: The eccentric calf raise does double duty by strengthening and Other Hearst Subscriptions.
+Bonus: The eccentric calf raise does double duty by strengthening and stretching the calves.

 The goal is to progress through the moves—in other words, don’t jump right into plyometrics.